Particular/docs.particular.net/nservicebus/gateway/multi-site-deployments.md

  - samples/gateway
 ---

+> [!NOTE]
-NOTE: Instead of employing infrastructure to directly bridge multi-site deployments, it may be preferable to utilize a [cloud-based message transport](/transports/selecting.md) that can be universally accessed.
+> Instead of employing infrastructure to directly bridge multi-site deployments, it may be preferable to utilize a [cloud-based message transport](/transports/selecting.md) that can be universally accessed.

 The number of multi-site deployments of enterprise .NET systems is increasing due to requirements of high availability and low-latency response times for users by moving servers and data closer to them.